chaoyangnz/gava/README.md

 I have to say many implementation details are naive and I make it as simplified as possible so as to demonstrate the idea.
 For the educational purpose, it is enough.

-The Ebook about how it works internal is in progress: https://www.gitbook.com/book/richdyang/go-my-jvm
+The Ebook about how it works internally is in progress: https://www.gitbook.com/book/richdyang/go-my-jvm

 # Roadmap